 SSURGO depicts information about the kinds and distribution of soils on the landscape.
 The soil map and data used in the SSURGO product were prepared by soil scientists as part of the National Cooperative Soil Survey.

+Digital versions of hydrography, cultural features, and other associated layers that are not part of the SSURGO data set may be available from the primary organization listed in the Point of Contact.
 Link the various soil interpretations defined in this data table to the soil geometry by joining the data table to the Soil Survey Geographic (SSURGO) database map unit boundary polygon features.
 Use the MUSYM attribute to link this table to the digital soil survey map units.

 publication date